Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Experiments

 \subsubsection{CIFAR-100}

-Table~\ref{tab:cifar100} reports accuracy and total wall-clock time for all ten methods across four backbones on CIFAR-100.
+Table~\ref{tab:cifar100} reports accuracy for all ten methods across six backbones on CIFAR-100.

 Several patterns emerge.
-First, LDA improves over full features on all four backbones: by +4.12\% on ResNet-18, +0.26\% on ResNet-50, +2.89\% on MobileNetV3, and +0.89\% on EfficientNet.
+First, LDA improves over full features on five of six backbones: by +4.12\% on ResNet-18, +2.82\% on MobileNetV3, +1.65\% on DINOv2, +0.72\% on EfficientNet, and +0.23\% on ResNet-50.
+The sole exception is ViT-B/16 where the difference is negligible ($-$0.02\%).
 The gains are most pronounced on compact backbones (ResNet-18, MobileNetV3), where the full-feature classifier struggles most and LDA's discriminant projection provides the greatest lift.

-Second, LDA strictly dominates PCA: the supervisory signal consistently translates into higher accuracy.
-The gap ranges from +1.91\% (ResNet-18) to +3.86\% (MobileNetV3).
-This confirms that label information provides value beyond variance-based feature selection.
+Second, LDA strictly dominates PCA in all six cases: the supervisory signal consistently translates into higher accuracy, with gaps of +1.90\% (ResNet-18) to +3.89\% (MobileNetV3).

-Third, more complex academic methods provide no advantage over plain LDA.
-R-LDA slightly underperforms LDA in three of four cases---the Ledoit--Wolf shrinkage adds computation without benefit because scikit-learn's SVD solver already handles conditioning implicitly.
-LFDA performs poorly across the board, 1.7--4.0 points below LDA, suggesting that the multimodal assumption does not hold for frozen CNN features, which tend to form unimodal, approximately Gaussian class clusters.
-NCA is 10--25$\times$ slower than LDA while delivering lower accuracy.
+Third, our proposed methods (RDA, DSB, RDA+SMD) achieve the highest accuracy in five of six backbones.
+DSB is particularly strong on compact architectures, while RDA+SMD excels on high-dimensional backbones (ResNet-50, ViT-B/16).

-Fourth, our extensions (RDA, DSB) can improve on LDA, but the gains are modest: DSB adds 0.30\% on ResNet-18 at 2.3$\times$ the cost, and RDA+SMD adds 0.82\% on ResNet-50 at 8$\times$ the cost.
-Whether these marginal improvements justify the extra computation depends on the application.
+Fourth, DINOv2 achieves the highest absolute accuracy (82.41\% for PCA+LDA/DSB) despite having the \emph{lowest} feature dimensionality (384D).
+This reflects the quality of self-supervised features, yet even these features benefit from LDA: +1.65\% over full features.